tomaszwnorowski/music-metadata-service/README.md

 - rest api versioning
 - database indexes to ensure reads are fast
 - database migrations using flyway
+- database uses identifiers that are more efficient to index and search through than UUID
 - cache using in memory data structure for artist of the day
 - static code analysis
 - code formatting